NicoFerni/NicoFerni/README.md

 I really like programming and Im always learning new technologies, such as MongoDB or TypeScript for new opportunities.

-You can found me on:
+You can reach me on:
 https://www.linkedin.com/in/nicolasfernandev/ <br>
 e-mail: nicofernandev@gmail.com